ras0219/mindustry.compiler/README.md

 # mindustry.compiler

-An experimental C compiler targeting the [Mindustry](https://github.com/Anuken/Mindustry) [Logic ISA](https://mindustrygame.github.io/wiki/logic/0-introduction/)
+A work-in-progress C compiler targeting x86_64.

-This repo contains both a CLI version of the compiler as well as a WebAssembly version, using the ACE code editor.

-See further docs in [extensions.md](docs/extensions.md).
+After being self hosting, the objective is to provide